-"2019B Bond Account" means the Principal and Interest Account for the Series 2019B Bonds created in the Bond Ordinance.

-"2019B Bond Reserve Account" means the Reserve Account for the Series 2019B Bonds created in the Bond Ordinance.

-"2019B Costs of Issuance Account" means the Costs of Issuance Account for the Series 2019B Bonds created in the Bond Ordinance.

-"2019B Rebate Account" means the Rebate Account for the Series 2019B Bonds created in the Bond Ordinance.

-"2019B Reserve Requirement" means initially \$\\\\\\ and thereafter the reserve requirement for the Series 2019B Bonds as redetermined in accordance with the Bond Ordinance.

-"Accountant" means an independent certified public accountant or firm of certified public accountants.

-"Act" means Article VI, Section 27 of the Missouri Constitution and Chapter 250 of the Revised Statutes of Missouri, as amended.

-"Bond Counsel" means Gilmore & Bell, P.C., St. Louis, Missouri, or other attorney or firm of attorneys with a nationally recognized standing in the field of municipal bond financing selected by the City.

-"Bond Payment Date" means any date on which principal or Redemption Price of or interest on any Series 2019B Bond is payable.

-"Bond Register" means the books for the registration, transfer and exchange of Series 2019B Bonds kept at the office of the Paying Agent.

-"Bondowner" or "Owner" or "Registered Owner" or the lower case forms of such words means the person in whose name a Series 2019B Bond is registered in the registration books maintained by the Bond Registrar.

-"Business Day" means a day other than a Saturday, Sunday or holiday on which the Paying Agent is scheduled in the normal course of its operations to be open to the public for conduct of its banking operations.

-"City" means the City of Columbia, Missouri, and any successors or assigns.
+- "2023A Bond Account" means the Principal and Interest Account for the Series 2023A Bonds created in the Bond Ordinance. - "2023A Bond Reserve Account" means the Reserve Account for the Series 2023A Bonds created in the Bond Ordinance. - "2023A Construction Account" means the Project Account for the Series 2023A Bonds created in the Bond Ordinance. - "2023A Rebate Account" means the Rebate Account for the Series 2023A Bonds created in the Bond Ordinance. - "2023A Reserve Requirement" means initially \$ and thereafter the reserve requirement for the Series 2023A Bonds as redetermined in accordance with the Bond Ordinance. - "Accountant" means an independent certified public accountant or firm of certified public accountants. - "Act" means Article VI, Section 27 of the Missouri Constitution and Chapter 250 of the Revised Statutes of Missouri, as amended. - "Bond Counsel" means Gilmore & Bell, P.C., St. Louis, Missouri, or other attorney or firm of attorneys with a nationally recognized standing in the field of municipal bond financing selected by the City. - "Bond Payment Date" means any date on which principal or Redemption Price of or interest on any Series 2023A Bond is payable. - "Bond Register" means the books for the registration, transfer and exchange of Series 2023A Bonds kept at the office of the Paying Agent. - "Bondowner" or "Owner" or "Registered Owner" or the lower case forms of such words means the person in whose name a Series 2023A Bond is registered in the registration books maintained by the Bond Registrar. - "Business Day" means a day other than a Saturday, Sunday or holiday on which the Paying Agent is scheduled in the normal course of its operations to be open to the public for conduct of its banking operations. - "City" means the City of Columbia, Missouri, and any successors or assigns.

-"Code" means the Internal Revenue Code of 1986, as amended, and the applicable regulations of the Treasury Department proposed or promulgated thereunder.

-"Consulting Engineer" means each independent engineer or engineering firm with experience in designing and constructing wastewater treatment, sanitary sewerage or water pollution control facilities, and retained by the City.

-"Continuing Disclosure Undertaking" means the Continuing Disclosure Undertaking dated the date set forth therein, the form of which is attached to the Bond Ordinance.

-"Debt Service Requirement" has the meaning set forth in the Master Ordinance.

-"Defaulted Interest" means interest on any Series 2019B Bond which is payable but not paid on any Interest Payment Date.
+- "Code" means the Internal Revenue Code of 1986, as amended, and the applicable regulations of the Treasury Department proposed or promulgated thereunder. - "Consultant" means the Consulting Engineer, an Accountant or a registered municipal advisor. - "Consulting Engineer" means each independent engineer or engineering firm with experience in designing and constructing electric facilities or waterworks facilities, and retained by the City. - "Continuing Disclosure Undertaking" means the Continuing Disclosure Undertaking dated the date set forth therein, the form of which is attached to the Bond Ordinance. - "Debt Service Requirement" has the meaning set forth in the Master Ordinance. - "Defaulted Interest" means interest on any Series 2023A Bond which is payable but not paid on any Interest Payment Date.